-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the pharma sector.
+Our analysts recently looked into emerging technologies and up-and-coming startups working on solutions for the pharma sector.
 As there is a large number of startups working on a wide variety of solutions, we want to share our insights with you.
-This time, we are taking a look at 5 promising organ-on-a-chip startups.
+This time, we are taking a look at 5 promising organ-on-a-chip companies.

 Tissue Dynamics – Drug Screening

 Organ-on-a-chip systems are microfluidic cell cultures that mimic the activity, mechanics, and physiological response of an organ or organ system.
 Startups are working on these systems intending to replace animal testing in drug development.
 Moreover, since these systems use human cells, the pharmacokinetic (PK) response is expected to be more similar to results in human patients than in animal models.

 Israeli startup Tissue Dynamics offers drug toxicity and efficacy screening solutions.
 The startup uses an ethnically diverse library of proliferating hepatocyte lines to produce organs-on-chips.
 These solutions reduce research and development (R&D) costs and increase the safety and efficacy of drug screening.
 In addition to serving the pharma industry, Tissue Dynamics also serves the nutraceutical and cosmetic industries.

 Advances in stem cell technology allow researchers to bio-fabricate entire tissues or organs on a scaffold.
 Induced pluripotent stem cells (iPSCs), in particular, are paving the way for autologous cell-based therapies as a treatment for a range of degenerative diseases.

 Unlike traditional cell culture, organs-on-chips recreate the three-dimensional (3D) morphology and environment of actual organs.
 This improves the disease modeling process and leads to safer and more efficacious drugs.